22 Plants That Are Poisonous for Cats

 Swap it: It’s best to keep your tomato plants on the patio or in the garden—and well out of your cat’s reach.
 And if you have an outdoor kitty, make sure to read these tips on how to keep cats (and dogs) out of your garden.
 If you want to grow a fruiting vine plant indoors, try the nontoxic buttercup squash instead.
 While many vining squashes do require larger spaces, buttercup squash is a smaller plant that can thrive inside when grown in deep pots with access to sunlight and soil that stays moist.

 Azaleas are typically grown as ornamental outdoor foliage, but they’re also found in floral arrangements or sometimes kept as indoor potted plants.
 If your cat eats any part of the plant, it can cause vomiting, diarrhea, weakness and potentially cardiac failure.

 Swap it: For a similar splash of color, try the red camellia as an alternative.

 Toxic component: Tulipalin A and B

 A springtime favorite, tulips are among the most notable poisonous plants to cats.
 According to Dr. Zacharias, the bulb has the highest concentration of toxins, but the entire plant itself is actually poisonous.
-Reactions include vomiting, depression, diarrhea, and hypersalivation.
-Consult your vet right away to control clinical signs and prevent hydration.
+Reactions include vomiting, depression, diarrhea and hypersalivation.
+Consult your vet right away to control clinical signs and prevent dehydration.

 Swap it: Instead of tulips, opt for another springtime favorite—peonies.
 This fluffy floral, technically known as camellia japonica, comes in many colors and offers that burst of pastel beauty we often crave once temperatures begin to rise.